All of the Six Flags Locations in Texas | Easily Explained

 Many fans love visiting Over Texas due to the history that it created, as well as how the park has been preserved over time.

-It would make its debut as a wooden coaster, but would then be updated using the latest technology in steel track engineering.
+Originally making its debut as a wooden coaster, plans quickly changed as it was then updated via the latest technology in steel track engineering.

 This coaster provides you the best of both worlds, as you get the wooden coaster feel without most of the roughness that usually comes with it.